-- During normal operation of the motor, the exciter rotor and the diodes D1-D6 generate rectified DC voltage to supply field current to the motor according to the exciter field current supplied by an external controlled source; - During normal operation, the thyristors SCR1 and SCR2 are not conducting; - During the motor start, the revolving field generated by the motor stator induces a very high alternate voltage in the motor field winding which is proportional to the relation between the number of turns of the stator and the slip; - In order to prevent damages to the insulation system and to the other component parts of the rotor, the exciter rectifier offers a low impedance path for the current that reduces the induced voltage to acceptable levels preventing the current from circulating through the exciter armature winding; - When the field induced current is in the positive direction, the diode bridge will deviate the induced field current with a small voltage drop; - When the induced field current is in the negative direction, the alternate voltage of the field winding is positive by means of the thyristors SCR1, SCR2 and in the triggering circuits; - The circuit is arranged so that the triggering circuits identify the full voltage.
-As the alternate voltage increases, the triggering circuits make the SCRs conduct; - The voltage level of the triggering circuits is specified to be enough above the normal operation field voltage; - When the motor gets close to the synchronous rotation, the induced field voltage value and the frequency of this voltage get close to zero; - The exciter field voltage, which until this moment remained not applied by the voltage supply and external control, can now be applied, increasing the exciter DC voltage to the operation levels; - If the thyristors SCR1 and SCR2 are conducting when the exciter is at a significant voltage, the connection between the crossing of SCR1 and SCR2 and the exciter AC phase will allow the tripping of the thyristors when the motor induced field current is no longer negative.
+- During normal motor operation, the exciter rotor and the D1-D6 diodes generate rectified DC voltage to supply field current to the motor according to the exciter field current supplied by an external controlled source. - During normal operation, the SCR1 and SCR2 thyristors are not conducting; - During the motor starting, the rotating field generated by the motor stator induces a very high alternate voltage in the motor field winding which is proportional to the ratio between the number of turns of the stator and the slip; - In order to prevent damages to the insulation system and to the other rotor components, the exciter rectifier offers a low impedance path for the current that reduces the induced voltage to acceptable levels preventing the current from circulating through the exciter armature winding;

+- When the field induced current is in the positive direction, the diode bridge will deviate the induced field current with a small voltage drop; - When the induced field current is in the negative direction, the alternate voltage of the field winding is positive by means of the SCR1, SCR2 thyristors and in the triggering circuits; - The circuit is arranged so that the triggering circuits identify the full voltage.
+As the alternate voltage increases, the triggering circuits make the SCRs conduct; - The voltage level of the triggering circuits is specified to be sufficiently above the normal operation field voltage; - When the motor gets close to the synchronous speed, the induced field voltage and the frequency of this voltage get close to zero; - The exciter field voltage, which until this moment remained not applied by the external voltage supply and control, can now be applied, increasing the exciter DC voltage to the operation levels; - If the SCR1 and SCR2 thyristors are conducting when the exciter has a significant voltage, the connection between the crossing of SCR1 and SCR2 and the exciter AC phase will allow the cut-off of the thyristors when the motor induced field current is no longer negative.